HSLdevcom/jore4/wiki/roadmap.md

 * Reports
   * Q2, Design; Figure users' needs
-  * Q3, Reports required by business
+  * Q3, Implementing reports MVP

 * Timetables
   * Q1, Additions to MVP such as diversion routes and possibly an ability to upload from outside data sources (such as GTFS)